In this article, I will share answers to common grill master questions like how long does charcoal last?

 Can damp charcoal be re-used?

 If your charcoal becomes too wet, you may not be able to dry it out.
-However, if its just a little damp you can spread it out on baking paper, and place it under the sunlight for a few days to completely dry it out.
+However, if it’s just a little damp you can spread it out on baking paper, and place it under the sunlight for a few days to completely dry it out.

 Although, moist charcoal can never be able to retain its original quality, however, it can still be used.